geneichinose/capstone_project_24_1_report/README.md

 Non-trainable params: 4
 _________________________________________________________________
 </PRE>
 <I>The following is the model setup and summary.
-See Ichinose-capstone-nn-lune.ipynb.</I>
+See [Ichinose-capstone-nn-lune.ipynb](Ichinose-capstone-nn-lune.ipynb) for details.</I>

 ![NN_confusion_matrix.png](plots/NN_confusion_matrix.png)